This trope is when horses are portrayed as symbols of masculinity, potency, fecundity, and virility.

 - Bojack Horseman: Deconstructed, Bojack is a washed-up Hollywood celebrity who has sex with a lot of women, but he does so to compensate for his loneliness and depression.
 It also bites him in the back, as he not only has a serious fallout with his ex-girlfriend Charlotte due to almost sleeping with her teenage daughter Penny, but also his relationship with his former co-star Sarah Lynn leads to her drug-induced death, which also ruins his entire career.

-- In some European languages this association has led to call a sexually successful man "stallion" (e.g. Italian "stallone" and Russian "erebec").
+- In some European languages, this association has led to calling a sexually successful man "stallion" (e.g. Italian "stallone" and Russian "žerebec").
 In a twist of irony, the word "stud" itself is related to several Germanic cognates (e.g. German "die Stute", Swedish "sto") sharing the meaning "mare".

 - Modern stallions, with notable exceptions, have been deprived of the natural act of reproduction, though not of their vaunted virility.
 As depicted in an older episode of the reality show Dirty Jobs, the stud deposits his seed into an artificial vagina, from which it is extracted into vials and frozen for later use.
 Both the stallion and mare are too valuable to allow them to actually touch each other.
 Thoroughbreds, however, must conceive naturally to be considered breed-conforming, which greatly increases their expense and risk of harm.

-- Gurbanguly Berdimuhamedov, the president of Turkmenistan associates himself with horses as he has written books about horses, wrote a poem about one of his horses, enters horse competitions, made it illegal to rename horses, has horse-themed decorations in his office, and calls himself the "People's horse breeder".
+- Gurbanguly Berdimuhamedov, the president of Turkmenistan associates himself with horses as part of his PR campaign to present himself as a manly and powerful figure, in the process, he has written books about horses, wrote a poem about one of his horses, enters horse competitions, made it illegal to rename horses, has horse-themed decorations in his office, and calls himself the "People's horse breeder".
+It is also notable that Turkmenistan's culture gives high importance to the horse, as its people descend from Eurasian Steppe nomads, who greatly respected and relied on their equines for their cultural, economic and military practices.